maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

 - A MaxQuant protein table **proteinGroups.txt**.

 Note that all Thermo raw files of the experiment need to be searched together in a single MaxQuant database search.
 This will generate ID columns in the MaxQuant output tables (PSM table, protein table, site table) that reference each other, which is essential to this workflow.
-The whole analysis pipeline is summarized by this graph:
+An example of the entire workflow for quantified acetyl sites is summarized by this graph:

 ![Screenshot](img/workflow_normToMS2Proteins.png)